chenlabUIUC/OrientedPhaseDomain/README.md

 (C) For the Mn white line ratio analysis and EELS mapping, visit folder "EELSmapping"

-For the installation of the JupyterNotebook and the environment set up, please refer to the instructions in the "installation" folder.
+For the installation of the JupyterNotebook and the setup of the environment, please refer to the "Instructions.docx" file in the "installation" folder.

-Open "Hyperspy EELS Mn White Line Ratio.ipynb" using JupyterNotebook.
+In the "AnalysisEELSWhiteLineRatio" folder, open "Hyperspy EELS Mn White Line Ratio.ipynb" using JupyterNotebook.
 Instructions on how to use the code are included in the beginning of the code and in the comments.
+Run the codes as instructed in the notebook.
 We used Pearson method for the calculations of Mn white line ratio (L3/L2).
-Run the codes as instructed in the notebook.
+To apply Pearson method, it is necessary to first run the codes for "Curve Fitting Method" to determine curve center.
 An example of the low-loss and core-loss EELS data for a pristine cathode NP is provided for running the code.

-The code for generating the map of Mn white line ratio (L3/L2) is also provided, together with an example data and the corresponding mask of the cathode particle.
+The code for generating the map of Mn white line ratio (L3/L2), together with an example data and the corresponding mask of the cathode particle, is also provided in the "GenerateMap" folder.